 At the end of 2014, Congress passed a retroactive extension of 50% depreciation such that companies that placed qualifying equipment in service through December 31, 2014 were eligible for 50% bonus depreciation.
 In December 2015, Congress passed the Protecting Americans from Tax Hikes Act of 2015, which included a 5-year extension of bonus depreciation, including a phase-out that is structured as follows: 2015-2017: 50% bonus depreciation; 2018: 40%; 2019: 30%, 2020 and beyond: 0%.

-The definition of property eligible for 100 percent bonus depreciation was expanded to include used qualified property acquired and placed in service after Sept.
+Under TCJA, the definition of property eligible for 100 percent bonus depreciation was expanded to include used qualified property acquired and placed in service after Sept.
 27, 2017, if all the following factors apply:

 Also, the cost of the used qualified property eligible for bonus depreciation does not include any carryover basis of the property, for example in a like-kind exchange or involuntary conversion.

-Under the new law, certain types of property are not eligible for bonus depreciation.
+Certain types of property are not eligible for bonus depreciation.
 One such exclusion from qualified property is for property primarily used in the trade or business of the furnishing or sale of:

 This exclusion applies if the rates for the furnishing or sale have to be approved by a federal, state or local government agency, a public service or public utility commission, or an electric cooperative.